Munich massacre

-The absence of armed personnel had worried Israeli delegation head Shmuel Lalkin even before his team arrived in Munich.
-In later interviews with journalists Serge Groussard and Aaron J. Klein, Lalkin said that he had expressed concern with the relevant authorities about his team's lodgings.
-The team was housed in a relatively isolated part of the Olympic Village, on the ground floor of a small building close to a gate, which Lalkin felt made his team particularly vulnerable to an outside assault.
-The West German authorities apparently assured Lalkin that extra security would be provided to look after the Israeli team, but Lalkin doubts that any additional measures were ever taken.
+The absence of armed personnel worried Israeli delegation head Shmuel Lalkin even before his team arrived in Munich.
+In later interviews with journalists Serge Groussard and Aaron J. Klein, Lalkin said he had expressed concerns to the relevant authorities about his team's lodgings.
+The team was housed in a relatively isolated part of the Olympic Village, on the ground floor of a small building close to a gate, which Lalkin felt made them particularly vulnerable to an outside assault.
+The West German authorities assured Lalkin that extra security would be provided for the Israeli team, but Lalkin doubts that any additional measures were taken.

-Olympic organizers asked West German forensic psychologist Georg Sieber to create 26 terrorism scenarios to aid the organizers in planning security.
-His "Situation 21" accurately forecast armed Palestinians invading the Israeli delegation's quarters, killing and taking hostages, and demanding Israel's release of prisoners and a plane to leave West Germany.
-Organizers balked against preparing for Situation 21 and the other scenarios, since guarding the Games against them would have gone against the goal of "Carefree Games" without heavy security.
+Olympic organisers asked West German forensic psychologist Georg Sieber to present some threat scenarios to aid in planning security, and he presented 26 scenarios.
+His "Situation 21" scenario accurately predicted an incursion of Palestinian elements into the Olympic Village.
+However, the organizers did not forward the document to the West German authorities, as guarding the Games against such threats conflicted with their goal of hosting "Carefree Games" without heavy security.
+Despite having clear intelligence from multiple sources and technically considering the possibility of such an attack, the Bavarian State police were still taken by surprise.

-Accusation of German foreknowledge of the attack
+Claims of German awareness before the attack

-The German weekly news magazine Der Spiegel wrote in 2012 that West German authorities had a tip-off from a Palestinian informant in Beirut three weeks before the massacre.
-The informant told West Germany that Palestinians were planning an "incident" at the Olympic Games, and the Foreign Ministry in Bonn viewed the tip-off seriously enough to pass it to the secret service in Munich and urge that "all possible security measures" be taken.

-However, according to Der Spiegel, the authorities failed to act on the tip, and had never acknowledged it in the following 40 years.
-The magazine said that this was only part of a 40-year cover-up by German authorities of the mishandling of its response to the massacre.
+The German news magazine Der Spiegel reported in 2012 that West German authorities had received a tip-off from a Palestinian informant in Beirut three weeks before the massacre.
+The informant warned that Palestinians were planning an "incident" at the Olympic Games, and the Federal Foreign Office in Bonn took the tip-off seriously enough to pass it to the Bavarian State Secret Service in Munich, urging that "all possible security measures" be taken.
+According to Der Spiegel, the authorities failed to act on the tip and never acknowledged it in the following 40 years.
+The magazine claimed this was part of a 40-year cover-up by German authorities regarding their mishandling of the response to the massacre.

-Hostage-taking
+Planning and German involvement

+Historical documents released to Der Spiegel by the German secret service show that Dortmund police had been aware of collaboration between Abu Daoud and neo-Nazi Willi Pohl (a.k.a.
+E. W. Pless and, since 1979, officially named Willi Voss) seven weeks before the attack.

+The historian Wolfgang Kraushaar has suggested that the left-wing militant Wilfried Böse may have also provided support for the attack.